 Ms Anderson had just finished co-starring in A Warm December with Sidney Poitier.
 Due to the success of that movie, Bob Marley told her he knew about her and had been following her progress in the newspaper The Gleaner back in Jamaica.

-After hearing The Wailers' first album, Ms Anderson realised the huge potential of the group.'An outsider'
+After hearing The Wailers' first album, Ms Anderson realised the huge potential of the group.

 "I hear the lyrics I hear the sound, and I know this is an original sound and original lyrics," she says.